ronin-rb/ronin-fuzzer/man/ronin-fuzzer-fuzz.1.md

 	The output PATH to write the fuzzer to.

 `-c`, `--command` *COMMAND*
 	The command to run with the fuzzed data.
-All ocurrences of `#string#` will be replaced with the fuzzed data, and ocurrences of `#path#` will be replaced with the path to the fuzzed data.
+All occurrences of `#string#` will be replaced with the fuzzed data, and occurrences of `#path#` will be replaced with the path to the fuzzed data.

 `-t`, `--tcp` *HOST*:*PORT*